PicoCreator/RWKV-LM-LoRA/results/README.md

 For example you as a human have a much easier time roughly memorizing a 500 word story, in approximate, then 50 words randomly chosen with no pattern.

+Finally this is using a new finetune process which may have bugs, and the testing/training methodology may have flaws that needs to be refined.

 **Experiment note:**

 For some reason reason the finetuned model goes crazy once it encounters the " on" token, i have blocked this token, and removed it from the test data.